Grab your mates and get ready to drink your way through the best microbreweries and craft breweries in South Australia.

 Big Shed Brewing has what the owners describe a “love affair with making beer”, so if you’re passionate about beer, you’ll want to experience their love story.
-The tasting bar and kitchen is comprised of 6 taps, carb-filled burgers, fries and smoking’ Buffalo wings – being the perfect place to go for a large feed, or just some afternoon drinks with friends.
-It also provides a unique experience for beer lovers, who under the guidance of the brew team, can be brewers for a day.
-Afterwards, they’re provided with a tasty lunch and beer!
-Big Shed Brewing is open Wednesday through to Sunday.
+Big Shed’s tasting bar and kitchen is comprised of taps, carb-filled burgers that require two hands, fries and their legendary Memphis-inspired Chicken Wings ($18).
+This is the perfect place to go for a large feed, or just some afternoon drinks with friends.
+With trivia every Wednesday, regardless of your reason to visit, for beer lovers Big Shed Brewing is a must-visit for a cold one… or two.

 Little Bang Brewing